 Please note: Based on the number of applicants, all students may not be admitted into the program.

-If accepted, completion of 3 online training modules will be required prior to the IMMERSION start date.
+If accepted, completion of 3 online training modules will be required prior to the Immersion Program start date (first week of February).
 Instructions will be provided via email.

 All students will be expected to attend two mandatory orientations.
 One will be a hospital based orientation and the second will be at the Kent Intermediate School District.

-Immersion students learning about the use of manikins at the GVSU Simulation Lab
+Immersion students learning about the use of mannequins at the GVSU Simulation Lab